 The Company participates in various other defined contribution and government-mandated retirement plans based on local law or custom.
 The Company periodically makes required contributions for certain of these plans, whereas other plans are unfunded retirement bonus plans which will be paid at the employee's retirement date.
-At December 31, 2015 and 2014, the consolidated balance sheets include \$13,559 and \$13,557, respectively, within accrued pension and other postretirement costs related to these plans.
+At December 31, 2016 and 2015, the consolidated balance sheets include \$11,497 and \$10,604, respectively, within accrued pension and other postretirement costs related to these plans.

-Many of the Company's U.S. employees are eligible to participate in 401(k) savings plans, some of which provide for Company matching under various formulas.
-The Company's matching expense for the plans was \$5,369, \$5,285, and \$5,276 for the years ended December 31, 2015, 2014, and 2013, respectively.
-No material amounts are included in the consolidated balance sheets at December 31, 2015 and 2014 related to unfunded 401(k) contributions.
+The Company's U.S. employees are eligible to participate in 401(k) savings plans, which provide for Company matching under various formulas.
+The Company's matching expense for the plans was \$5,039, \$5,369, and \$5,285 for the years ended December 31, 2016, 2015, and 2014, respectively.
+No material amounts are included on the consolidated balance sheets at December 31, 2016 and 2015 related to unfunded 401(k) contributions.

 Certain key employees participate in a deferred compensation plan.
-During the years ended December 31, 2015, 2014, and 2013, these employees could defer a portion of their compensation until retirement, or elect shorter deferral periods.
+During the years ended December 31, 2016, 2015, and 2014, these employees could defer a portion of their compensation until retirement, or elect shorter deferral periods.
 The Company maintains a liability within other noncurrent liabilities on its consolidated balance sheets related to these deferrals.
 The Company maintains a non-qualified trust, referred to as a "rabbi" trust, to fund payments under this plan.
 Rabbi trust assets are subject to creditor claims under certain conditions and are not the property of employees.
 Therefore, they are accounted for as other noncurrent assets.
-Assets held in trust related to the deferred compensation plan at December 31, 2015 and 2014 were approximately \$15,717 and \$14,906, respectively.
+Assets held in trust related to the deferred compensation plan at December 31, 2016 and 2015 were approximately \$16,632 and \$15,717, respectively.